Blood nipple discharge with linear branching microcalcifications is indicative of?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The presence of blood nipple discharge accompanied by linear branching microcalcifications is most indicative of ductal carcinoma in situ (DCIS).
-DCIS is a non-invasive breast cancer that originates in the milk ducts and can present with various abnormalities on imaging studies, including mammography.
-One of the characteristic findings for DCIS is the appearance of linear branching calcifications, which are typically seen due to the calcification of the ducts as a result of malignancy.
+The presence of blood nipple discharge alongside linear branching microcalcifications is typically indicative of ductal carcinoma in situ (DCIS).
+DCIS is a non-invasive type of breast cancer that originates in the milk ducts.
+It is characterized by the proliferation of malignant cells within the ducts and is often detected through mammographic screening due to the typical finding of microcalcifications.

 Subscribe